-12. Display - Easy to read, user friendly display featuring large LEDs and one button functions.

-13.Weight Storage Tray - Generous storage for a variety of weight profiles and sizes as well as built in storage pockets for the standard centering cones.

-14. Accessory Storage - Four sturdy side mounted pegs are supplied for storage of additional accessories.

-15. Semi-Automatic Parameter Arm - Rim distance and diameter automatic input with the SAPE.
-The SAPE is also used in several procedures for determining accurate rim profiles.

-16. Foot Operated Shaft Lock -A foot operated shaft lock is used to stabilize the shaft during the weight placement process.

-17. Shaft Adapter - A common 40 mm size shaft is used.
-The easily removable shaft can be replaced for service or during use of certain wheel adapters.
+- 12. Display Easy to read, user friendly display featuring large LEDs and one button functions. - 13.
+Weight Storage Tray Generous storage for a variety of weight profiles and sizes as well as built in storage pockets for the standard centering cones. - Accessory Storage Four sturdy side mounted pegs are supplied for storage of additional accessories. - 15.
+Wheel Guard Assembly. - 16.
+Semi-Automatic Parameter Arm Rim distance and diameter is automatically input with the SAPE.
+The SAPE is also used in several procedures for determining accurate rim profiles and tape weight placement. - 17.
+Foot Operated Shaft Lock -A foot operated shaft lock is used to stabilize the shaft during the weight placement process. - 18.
+Shaft Adapter A common 40 mm size shaft is used.
+The easily removable shaft can be replaced for service or during use of certain wheel adapters